Grades 7–12 Program

 When can students be dropped off at school?

-Junior High will be open at 8:00 am each day and the Senior High will be open at 7:45 am each day.
-All students can proceed directly to their homeroom/TA classroom.
+Junior High classrooms will be open at 8:00 am each day and the Senior High will be open at 7:45 am each day.
+All students can proceed directly to their homeroom/TA classroom or wait in the Great Hall.
+The school is open at 7:00 am for students arriving for team practices.

 How long can students be at school each day?

-Supervision ends at 4:00 pm each day, however, the school remains open to accommodate evening user groups.
-Students are welcome to remain in the school until the early evening.
+Supervision ends at 4:00 pm each day, however, the school remains open to accommodate school teams and evening user groups.
+Students are welcome to remain in the school until the early evening on occasion, if pickup is delayed or if they are participating in a sport or club event.

 When will the students receive their class schedule?